 The sheer size of the mountains is awe-inspiring, being home to some of the highest peaks in the world.
-It's remote, it's wild and brutally cold.
-And these are the precisely the reasons that make it an awesome destination for adventure paragliders.
+It's remote, it's wild, it's brutally cold.
+And these are precisely the reasons that make it an awesome destination for adventure paragliders.

 "You're totally on your own and far from anywhere.
 It's an amazing place to fly," says Horacio Llorens.

 The goal was to try and break the altitude record and explore some new places to fly.
-Although Tom got up to a new personal high of 7,450m he was unsuccessful with the record attempt.
-But they totally scored with the flying.
+Although de Dorlodot got up to a new personal high of 24,400 feet, he was unsuccessful with the record attempt.
+Still, they totally scored with the flying.

-“We were like children coming back to paradise,” Llorens says.
-“You cannot find flying like this anywhere else in the world.
+"We were like children coming back to paradise," Llorens says.
+"You can't find flying like this anywhere else in the world.
 It's just incredible.
-You're flying surrounded by these 7,000 and 8,000m peaks like K2.
-The place is just amazing.”
+You're flying surrounded by these 25,000-foot peaks like K2.
+The place is just amazing."

-And also challenging: “In this place, you have to concentrate every second of every minute.
-Here the valleys don't have roads.
+And also challenging.
+"You have to concentrate every second of every minute.
+Here, the valleys don't have roads.
 There are no hospitals.
-There is helicopter rescue, but only to 5,000m, and it might take 24 hours.
-If you have to throw your rescue or land on a glacier, you're on your own.”
+There is helicopter rescue, but only to 16,000 feet, and it might take 24 hours.
+If you have to throw your rescue or land on a glacier, you're on your own."

 But the incredible paragliding made it worthwhile.
-“We were flying closely together, helping and watching each other.
-It was amazing to fly in a team with these two pilots.”
+"We were flying close together, helping and watching each other.
+It was amazing to fly in a team with these two pilots."

 He adds, "I loved flying past Masherbrum, going very far inside icy valleys and flying over the glacier of this amazing mountain, which is super high.
 I need to come back to this place.
 It still has a lot to give us."